erikgrip/terraform_vertexai_feature_store/README.md

 # terraform-vertexai-feature-store

 With this project, you can effortlessly create a Feature Store in Google Cloud Platform's Vertex AI using Terraform.
-Follow this guide to set up your feature store, retrieve features, and clean up resources efficiently.
+You can also use Google's Python SDK to retrieve some features served by the online store.

 ## Table of Contents